blackbird71SR/Hello-World/README.md

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.

+- [x] **Ada**
+Ada is a structured, statically typed, imperative, and object-oriented high-level computer programming language, extended from Pascal and other languages.
+It has built-in language support for design-by-contract, extremely strong typing, explicit concurrency, tasks, synchronous message passing, protected objects, and non-determinism.

 - [x] **Assembly**
 An assembly language, often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.
 Each assembly language is specific to a particular computer architecture and operating system.

 - [x] **Autoit**
 AutoIt is a freeware automation language for Microsoft Windows.
 In its earliest release, the software was primarily intended to create automation scripts for Microsoft Windows programs but has since grown to include enhancements in both programming language design and overall functionality.

 - [x] **BASIC**
-BASIC is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.
-In 1964, John G. Kemeny and Thomas E. Kurtz designed the original BASIC language at Dartmouth College.
-They wanted to enable students in fields other than science and mathematics to use computers.

 BASIC is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.
 In 1964, John G. Kemeny and Thomas E. Kurtz designed the original BASIC language at Dartmouth College.
 They wanted to enable students in fields other than science and mathematics to use computers.

 - [x] **Batch**

 A batch file is a kind of script file in DOS, OS/2 and Microsoft Windows.
 It consists of a series of commands to be executed by the command-line interpreter, stored in a plain text file.